suxess-it/kubriX/ONBOARDING.md

 ## onboarding new apps

-As a dev-team you then can add new applications in two ways
+As a dev-team you then can add new applications in different ways now depending on the knowledge and flexibility of your dev-team.

+### one simple deployment-descriptor with appset and base-chart provided by platform-team automatically

+tbd .. with an "all-in-one-flexible-helm-chart", an appset with multi-source app and a simple deployment-descriptor like https://github.com/jkleinlercher/just-one-yaml-deployment/blob/main/apps/my-aspnetapp/deployit.yaml you can automatically generate new apps.

 ### one simple deployment-descriptor for multi-stage app with kargo project